Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/03_RenderTargetsDesign.md

 ## #3 : Getting rid of Framebuffer

-We would still have **FramebufferBindings** but Framebuffers are created and looked up internally from render target handles to Framebuffer.
+We would still have **FramebufferBindings** but Framebuffers are created and looked up internally from RenderTarget handles/ids to Framebuffer.
 Binding render targets would be like : ``Cmd_BindRenderTargets(CommandBuffer cmd, FramebufferBindings bindings, RenderTarget * rts, uint32_t count)`` and bindings will have VkRenderPass for Vulkan and won't be used for D3D12

  This is only to avoid using Framebuffer object and moving it around by user.